datafund/util_swarmsync/README.md

 ## Generate HTML

-If you want to show your set of data available on swarm in which inculdes several files, this tool helps you organize it in a comprehensible way.
+If you want to show your set of data available on Swarm, this tool helps you organize it in a comprehensible way.

 ```bash
 python swarmsync.py [xyz.json] [footer.txt]